justinrgarrard/world-of-naevis.net/docs/character_creation/race/elf.md

 | Trance             | you require 4 hours of rest instead of 8, and remain conscious throughout                                         |
 | **Cantrip**        | you know one cantrip of your choice from the wizard spell list.
 Intelligence is your spellcasting ability for it. |

 High elves are born to the ruling caste.
-They spend 100 years undergoing strict training to embody the elven ideal before being allowed to participate in the outside world.
+They are raised to embody the Elven ideal, mastering sword, spell, and bow as part of their aristocratic upbringing.

 #### Wood Elf